CEL Rule Conditions

 • actionClassName as alias for actionRef

-CEL introduces a new capability.
+CEL is the Light-Fabric capability.
 If the Java yaml-rule runtime needs to execute the same rules, it must implement the same CEL rule shape.
 Until then, Java runtimes must fail closed with a clear capability error, such as UnsupportedConditionLanguageException, when loading or executing a rule with conditionLanguage: cel.
 A runtime must not silently ignore a CEL rule because that can fail open for access-control rules.

 Java parity is feasible because Google maintains CEL-Java under the dev.cel Maven group, including the dev.cel:cel artifact with compiler and runtime APIs.
 The compatibility requirement is therefore mostly about aligning the rule schema, context shape, custom functions, and error handling across the Rust and Java runtimes.